EvictionLab/eviction-lab-website/content/updates/research/assessing-state-eviction-prevention-policies-in-response-to-covid-19/index.md

 <h3 class="d-inline">Fifth,</h3> <p class="d-inline">  we find that most moratoria restricted eviction protections to certain renters or certain types of eviction cases.
 There were two particularly common forms of restriction.
 The first limited protections to those who could demonstrate a COVID-19 hardship like job or wage loss.
 The second halted eviction cases brought for nonpayment of rent but allowed other cases, like when the landlord argued that the tenant created a nuisance or public hazard or had stayed beyond the lease term.
-Initially, 34 states and Washington, DC, applied moratoria to all evictions without eligibility restrictions.
-Over time, nearly half of these jurisdictions limited protections to nonpayment of rent eviction, demonstration of COVID-19 hardship, or both.</p>
+Initially, 34 states and Washington, DC, applied moratoria to all evictions without eligibility restrictions.<sup>2</sup> Over time, nearly half of these jurisdictions limited protections to nonpayment of rent eviction, demonstration of COVID-19 hardship, or both.</p>

 <br/>
 <br/>

 {{< pullquote "In most cases, protections were lifted even as case rates were increasing.">}}

 In addition to moratoria, we also describe the different ways that states adopted and implemented the two federal eviction moratoria (the first enacted as part of the CARES Act, the second issued by the CDC).
 We also show how some states put in place additional renter-supportive measures, such as  financial assistance to tenants, utility shutoff moratoria, utility reconnection, bans on late fees and rent raises, grace periods to pay rent, measures sealing eviction records, and bans on landlords reporting past-due rent to credit bureaus.